 - Focus on songs THEY want to learn, not their method books

-- Do activities where we show & remind them of how their past learning is helping them … great for re-enrolment.
+- Do activities where you show & remind them of how their past learning is helping them … when you take the time to celebrate progress it’s great for re-enrolment.

 - Hold a student-led conference so they can teach their parents something from this year.